Data Source Management CLI

 Matching Strategies:

-auto- Try matching by ID → UUID → source_uri → name (default, recommended)id- Match only by ID fielduuid- Match only by UUID fieldname- Match only by name fieldsource_uri- Match only by source URI field
+auto- Try matching by ID → UUID → source_uri → name (default, recommended)id- Match only by ID fielduuid- Match only by UUID fieldname- Match only by name fieldsource_uri- Match only by source URI field (skips duplicates)mac/serial- Match by MAC address or serial number

 Examples:

-hl datasource import --file cameras.json
+hl datasource import -i cameras.json --dry-run

-hl datasource import --file cameras.json --create-missing
+hl datasource import -i cameras.json

 # Match only by name

-hl datasource import --file cameras.json --match-by name --create-missing
+hl datasource import -i cameras.json --match-by name

-# Save updated file with cloud IDs
+# Save updated file with cloud IDs to a separate file

-hl datasource import --file cameras.json --create-missing --output cameras-with-ids.json
+hl datasource import -i cameras.json -o cameras-with-ids.json

 Deduplication Behavior: